willcheung/textbot-rails/README.md

 ```
 The JSON structure of POST endpoints are in corresponding controllers.

 *Note that at this point, you won't get an SMS yet.
-The Flows are the entry points to receive / send SMS.*
+The Flows handles most of receiving / sending SMS.*

 ### Setting up Twilio Studio Flow with your local Rails server
 * Get Twilio auth token and fill in `config/api_keys.yml`